prioritizr/oppr/cran-comments.md

       Status: Service Unavailable
       Message: 503

-    **I have confirmed that the DOI is valid.
+    **This NOTE is a false positive and the DOI is valid.
 Specifically, the DOI pertains to a scientific article published in the peer reviewed journal Methods in Ecology and Evolution.**

 * checking package dependencies ...
 NOTE
     Package suggested but not available for checking: 'gurobi'